 There are two schools of thought in how to deal with the white satan.
 Groups like Sugar Busters and followers of the Primal Diet, Jillian Michaels and many low-carb diets espouse the addiction theory: sugar is a drug that you become physiologically addicted to and unless you go all AA on it then you will remain forever in its grip.
 These folk avoid the s word in all its varieties.
 Eventually, so they say, you will stop craving sugar and won’t even miss it.

-The second idea is the one touted by the Intuitive Eaters and Skinny Bitches (the book, not the celebs with a permanent Starbucks infusion): make your peace with sugar and it will lose its allure.
+The second idea is the one touted by the Intuitive Eaters and Skinny Bitches (the book, not Lindsay Lohan): make your peace with sugar and it will lose its allure.
 Your body only craves it because it knows it isn’t supposed to have it.
 Give yourself permission to eat and eventually, so they say, you will start craving healthy food and stop obsessing about the jellies in your belly.

 Same end, entirely different means.